rogerluan/app-store-connect-notifier/README.md

 # The API token for your bot, provided by Slack.
 Required.
 export BOT_API_TOKEN="xoxb-123123123123-ASDASDASDASD-FGHFGHFGHFGH"

+# The webhook url provided by slack for your channel.
+When using this the channel and api tokens are not needed
+export BOT_SLACK_WEBHOOK_URL="https://hooks.slack.com/services/XXXXXXXX/XXXXXXXX/XxxxXXXXXxxxxxxxxxxxx"

 # How often the script should check for updates (in seconds).
 Required.
 export POLL_TIME_IN_SECONDS=120
 ```